Women in Science

 I was always inspired by Caroline Hershel.
 She was officially her brother’s “assistant,” yet under this cover she learned how to make telescopes, made significant astronomical discoveries, has a comet named after her, and was the first woman to have a recognized scientific position in Europe.

-Dr. Reidy-Lagunes cares for people with gastrointestinal and endocrine cancers.
-She is creator and host of MSK’s Cancer Straight Talk from MSK podcast and an enthusiastic supporter of Cycle for Survival.
+Dr. Reidy-Lagunes is creator and host of MSK’s Cancer Straight Talk from MSK podcast and an enthusiastic supporter of Cycle for Survival.

 How has your work been impacted by fundraising from Cycle for Survival?